 The Wilmington and Beaches CVB markets the region under a single brand while being explicit that visitors are choosing between three separate municipalities.
 The CVB’s beaches overview positions each island with its own descriptor: Carolina Beach for the boardwalk-and-family crowd, Kure Beach as the calmer south-end option, and Wrightsville Beach as the northern hub anchored near the city.
 (Source: Wilmington and Beaches CVB beaches overview)

-Understanding the three-island framing before you book saves a common confusion: visitors who expect one uniform “Wilmington beach” often arrive at one island and realize the other two are separate drives on different causeways.
-Pleasure Island (which holds both Carolina Beach and Kure Beach) is south of downtown.
+Before you book, it helps to know that the three islands are not interchangeable stops on the same stretch of coast.
+Visitors who expect one uniform “Wilmington beach” often arrive at one island and realize the other two are separate drives on different causeways.
+Pleasure Island, which holds both Carolina Beach and Kure Beach, is south of downtown.
 Wrightsville Beach is northeast.
 The two causeways head in opposite directions from the city.
 Pick your island first, then plan your Wilmington visit around it.

 Carolina Beach: the boardwalk classic